pixee/docs/src/pages/welcome.md

 :on: **Analyzing Repos:** pixeebot is working now, looking for opportunities to harden your code in the background.<br/>
 :mailbox_with_mail: **Pull Request in Two:** In 2 minutes, pixeebot will submit a Pull Request with improvements you can merge in right away.
 If your code is already rockin', pixeebot will just give you a comment on your latest commit.<br/>
-:zap: **Improvements on the Regular:** pixeebot will keep an eye on your default branch and any future Pull Requests to make sure you're always optimizing your code.
+:zap: **Improvements on the Regular:** pixeebot will keep an eye on your default branch and any future Pull Requests to make sure you're always putting out the best code.

 :eyes: **See the Results:**  Lets see if pixeebot came back with any improvements by checking your :point_right: [**GitHub Pull Requests**](https://github.com/pulls?q=is%3Aopen+is%3Apr+archived%3Afalse+author%3Aapp%2Fpixeebot) :point_left: